The Scriptures

 The Gospel Witnesses of Our Lord

-In the sermon on the mount, Christ teaches the enduring relevance, validity, and authority of the Mosaic writings of the Law and of the other prophets of God in Israel and Juday, since they come from God above.
+In the sermon on the mount, Christ teaches the enduring relevance, validity, and authority of the Mosaic writings of the Law and of the other prophets of God in Israel and Judah, since they come from God above.

 {17}Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill. {18}For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled. {19}Whoever therefore breaks one of the least of these commandments, and teaches men so, shall be called least in the kingdom of heaven; but whoever does and teaches them, he shall be called great in the kingdom of heaven.
 (Matthew 5:17-19 NKJV)